harness/developer-hub/docs/chaos-engineering/chaos-faults/vmware/vmware-process-kill.md

 Refer the [common attributes](../common-tunables-for-all-faults) to tune the common tunables for all the faults.

 ### PROCESS_IDS
-It contains the target process Ids running on a particular VM
+It contains the target process IDs running on a particular VM

 Use the following example to tune this: